 There are 3 options to claim Provider travel:

 - Claim provider travel and staff is also paid for same duration: In this you can simply extend the length of shift.
 For example, it might take your staff 15 mins, so you can extend shift by 15 minutes.
 Client's billing report will include additional 15 mins as well as staff timesheet.

-- Have a seperate line item for Provider travel - The best way to claim this type of travel is by using the split shit function.
+- Recommended: Have a seperate line item for Provider travel - The best way to claim this type of travel is by using the split shit function.
 You can split a clients shift up so that the various portions are easily identifiable.

 Participant Transport (March 2020 Update)

 Based on information for the NDIS website on understanding the price guide, from March 2020, you can use the participant/client plan’s support funding to pay registered providers transport costs when they are transporting the participant/client to and from a number of community activities funded in the participants NDIS plan including employment and higher education.

 While these are not price controlled, the NDIS Price Guide outlines reasonable levels of costs that providers can claim for: